keyuncheng/less/AE_INSTRUCTION.md

 experiments with our prototype and evaluation scripts.
 These machines need to be connected via a 10 Gbps network, such that they are reachable from each other.
-For each machine, we recommend a quad-core CPU, 16 GiB of memory and above, and an HDD.
+For each machine, we recommend a quad-core CPU, 16 GiB of memory and above, and an 7200 RPM SATA HDD or above.
 We use the default erasure coding parameters (n, k) = (14, 10).
 In particular, we use one machine to run the HDFS NameNode and the other machines to run the HDFS DataNodes.

 ## Testbed Setup

-**Time estimation**: ~ 10 human-minutes + ~ 120 compute minutes
+**Time estimation**: ~ 10 human-minutes + ~ 300 compute minutes

 **Assumptions**: To simplify the testbed setup, we assume all nodes share the same following default configurations: